jjaniec/RainFall/README.md

 - 4 to overwrite the chunk informations

-- 4 other to overwrite the rest of the malloc structure
+- 4 other to overwrite the rest of the malloc structure needed for alignement

 - 4 to fill the 2nd malloc() call, which is executed